alexandergall/nixos-pxe-installer/README.md

 /nix/var/nix/profiles/per-user/root/channels/nixos:nixos-config=/etc/nixos/configuration.nix:/nix/var/nix/profiles/per-user/root/channels
 ```

-For this reason, the `install-image.nix` module requires a channel
+The `install-image.nix` module takes a file system tree that holds a
-named `nixos` as input.

-Apart from referring to an existing channel, `install-image.nix` can
-also be called with a reference to a directory that contains a
+copy of a `nixpkgs` hierarchy and turns it into a channel.
+The
+hierarchy can either be the `nixpkgs` directory from an exsting
-checked-out version of a Git repository of the `nixpkgs` source tree.
+channel or a checkout of the `NixOS/nixpkgs` Git repository.

+The former is usually obtained from the channel of the local system
+through the Nix path `<nixpkgs>`.
+To construct a channel from it, one
+only needs to create the directory structure described above, copy the
+`nixpkgs` directory inot it and add the `binary-cache` given by the
+`installImage.binaryCacheURL` configuration option.

+If the input is a Git repository, it must first be transformed into a
-The main differences (apart from the Git-specific files) with respect
+proper `nixpkgs` tree as follows.
+The main difference (apart from the
-to a channel as defined above are the following

-   * Missing `.version-suffix`
-   * No reference to a channel name
-   * No reference to a binary cache
+Git-specific files) with respect to a `nixpkgs` directory from a
+channel is the absence of the file `.version-suffix` and a missing
+symbolic in the top-level directory.

 The file `.version-suffix`, together with `.version`, makes up the
 full version identifier of a NixOS system: